14th Parliament of Sri Lanka

-The 14th Parliament of Sri Lanka was a meeting of the Parliament of Sri Lanka, with the membership determined by the results of the 2010 parliamentary election held on 8 and 20 April 2010.
+The 14th Parliament of Sri Lanka, known officially as the 7th Parliament of the Democratic Socialist Republic of Sri Lanka, was a meeting of the Parliament of Sri Lanka, with the membership determined by the results of the 2010 parliamentary election held on 8 and 20 April 2010.
 The parliament met for the first time on 22 April 2010 and was dissolved on 26 June 2015.

 Election

 The 14th parliamentary election was held on 8 April and 20 April 2010.
-The incumbent United People's Freedom Alliance (UPFA) secured a landslide victory in the elections, buoyed by its achievement of ending the 26 year Sri Lankan Civil War by defeating the Liberation Tigers of Tamil Eelam in May 2009.
+The incumbent United People's Freedom Alliance (UPFA) secured a landslide victory in the elections, buoyed by its achievement of ending the 26-year Sri Lankan Civil War by defeating the Liberation Tigers of Tamil Eelam in May 2009.
 The UPFA won a large majority in parliament, obtaining 144 seats, an increase of 39 since the 13th parliamentary election.
-The main opposition United National Front (UNF) won 60 seats, a decline of 22.
+The United National Front (UNF), the main opposition party, won 60 seats, a decline of 22.
 The minority Tamil party Tamil National Alliance (TNA) won 14 seats, a decline of 8, and the Democratic National Alliance (DNA), contesting for the first time, won 7 seats.

 Results

 The new parliament was sworn in on 22 April 2010.
-Chamal Rajapaksa, the brother of President Rajapaksa, was elected Speaker, Piyankara Jayaratne as the Deputy Speaker and Murugesu Chandrakumar as the Deputy Chairman of Committees.
-Ranil Wickremesinghe was recognised as Leaders of the Opposition.
+Chamal Rajapaksa, brother of President Mahinda Rajapaksa, was elected Speaker, Piyankara Jayaratne as the Deputy Speaker and Murugesu Chandrakumar as the Deputy Chairman of Committees.
+Ranil Wickremesinghe was recognised as the Leader of the Opposition.
 John Amaratunga was appointed as the Chief Opposition Whip.

 On 2 May 2010 the government appointed Nimal Siripala de Silva as the Leader of the House and Dinesh Gunawardena as the Chief Government Whip.

 Chandima Weerakkody was elected Deputy Speaker on 23 November 2010 after his predecessor Piyankara Jayaratne was made a minister.